CDAGaming/CraftPresence-Wow-Edition/README.md

 *   [Java Native Access (JNA) API](https://github.com/java-native-access/jna) on v1.5.x and Below

 #### Discord Terms of Service
-As with other RPC Mods, this Mod uses your in-Game Data to send Display Information to a 3rd Party Service (In this Case, Discord).
+As with other RPC Mods, this Mod uses your in-Game data to send display information to a 3rd party service (In this Case, Discord).

-The Terms of Service relating to Creating a Discord ID for icons can be found [here](https://discord.com/developers/docs/legal)
+The terms of service relating to Creating a Discord ID for icons can be found [here](https://discord.com/developers/docs/legal)

-The Terms of Service for using Discord as a service can additionally be located [here](https://discord.com/new/terms)
+The terms of service for using Discord as a service can additionally be located [here](https://discord.com/new/terms)